LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBases.md

     * **Data source name**:
     * **Data source type**: Select "Knowledge Base."
     * **Language**:
-    * **Import articles from**: You can add articles manually, but if you have them in an external file, you can import them now.
-Select either "CSV" or "Google Sheet," and use the controls provided to upload the file.
+    * **Import articles from**: You can certainly add articles manually, but if you have them in an external file, you can import them when you add the knowledge base.
+Select either "CSV" or "Google Sheet," and use the controls provided to upload the file's contents.
     * **Intent Association**: Select either "Knowledge Base Intents" or "Domain Intents."
 If you select "Domain Intents," also select the domain from the list that appears.
 3. Click **Add**.